Binary operations

 Wait, what was that last result?
 Something's not right here.
 Let's look at the assembly we're producing:

-.
-But since the second argument is also a call to +
++.
+But since the second argument is also a call to +, the first

 We could try to get around this by using more registers.
 We could